thefonzie-codes/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server with the `npm start` command.
 If you'd prefer to manually restart the server, use `node express_server.js`

+## Extra features

+- short URL is now a hyperlink on /urls page
+- http:// will be automatically added if missing